ILANZ, In-House Lawyers Association of New Zealand

 What are the duties of the President, Treasurer and Secretary?

-Executive duties (taken from Clause 7 of ILANZ Rules)
+Executive duties (taken from Clause 8 of the ILANZ Rules)

 (a) preside at all meetings of the Committee and at all general meetings of ILANZ (if in attendance);